Hotels near Meiji Shrine

 Is there an entrance fee for Meiji Shrine?

-What’s the best way to reach Meiji Shrine?
+What is the best time to visit Meiji Shrine?